ManonBehr/multimedia_manager/README.md

 # multimedia_manager
-User interface for multimedia manager containing servers and players.
+This is a user interface for a multimedia manager containing servers (like kodi, plex...) and players.